kdada/harbor/docs/kubernetes_deployment.md

 If Basic Configuration was not covering your requirements, you can read this section for more details.

 `./prepare` has a specify format of placeholder:
-- `{{key}}` : It means we should replace the placeholder with the value in `config.cfg` which name is `key` .
+- `{{key}}`: It means we should replace the placeholder with the value in `config.cfg` which name is `key`.
-- `{{num key}}` : It's used for multiple lines text.
+- `{{num key}}`: It's used for multiple lines text.
 It will add `num` spaces to the leading of every line in text.

-You can find all configs of Harbor in `make/kubernetes/templates/`.There are specifications of these files:
+You can find all configs of Harbor in `make/kubernetes/templates/`.
+There are specifications of these files:
-- `jobservice.cm.yaml` : ENV and web config of jobservice
+- `jobservice.cm.yaml`: ENV and web config of jobservice
-- `mysql.cm.yaml` : Root passowrd of MySQL
+- `mysql.cm.yaml`: Root passowrd of MySQL
-- `nginx.cm.yaml` : Https certification and nginx config
+- `nginx.cm.yaml`: Https certification and nginx config.
 If you are fimiliar with nginx, you can modify it.
-- `registry.cm.yaml` : Token service certification and registry config
-  Registry use filesystem to store data of images.
+- `registry.cm.yaml`: Token service certification and registry config Registry use filesystem to store data of images.
 You can find it like:

   ```